platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^

 A list with targets which will be processed by :ref:`cmd_run` command by default.
-You can enter more then one target separated with "space".
+You can enter more than one target separated with "space".
 Which targets are supported is described in :option:`platformio run --target`.

 **Tip!** You can use these targets like an option to